RESEARCH PLATFORM FOR

 Professor of Clinical Cancer Prevention Research

-- AML/MDS – Detailed analyses of pretreatment and post-refractory treatment patient samples are revealing mechanisms of resistance to methylation inhibitors, markers of resistance and novel targets for therapeutics.
+- MDS-AML Moon Shot® – Detailed analyses of pretreatment and post-refractory treatment patient samples are revealing mechanisms of resistance to methylation inhibitors, markers of resistance and novel targets for therapeutics.

-- Prostate cancer – Most prostate cancers treated with androgen deprivation therapy (ADT) become resistant to the effects of ADT/androgen signaling inhibitors.
+- Prostate Cancer Moon Shot® – Most prostate cancers treated with androgen deprivation therapy (ADT) become resistant to the effects of ADT/androgen signaling inhibitors.
 To address this problem, mechanisms of resistance are being defined, and novel targets for therapeutics are being identified via proteomic analysis of ADT-resistant and/or pro-metastatic prostate cancer cells.

-- Lung cancer – A marker panel is being assembled to complement CT screening for the early detection of lung cancer.
+- Lung Cancer Moon Shot® – A marker panel is being assembled to complement CT screening for the early detection of lung cancer.